OffensiveEdge/secrets-le/README.md

 | **Config**        | .env, .ini, .cfg, .conf                                                             |
 | **Documentation** | Markdown, Plain Text, Log Files                                                     |
 | **Shell**         | Bash, Zsh, PowerShell, Batch                                                        |

+**All text files are supported** - Once the extension is activated, it can scan any text file in your workspace.

 ### What Gets Detected